 Rylai's Crystal Scepter: This item provides both health and Ability Power, as well and making your Headbutt and Trample SLOW!
 It's a very good caster item and Alistar is no exception.

-Abyssal Scepter: This item gives magic resistance and Ability Power.
+Abyssal Mask: This item gives magic resistance and Ability Power.
 The magic resist debuff aura will help you and your team's casters.
 Void Staff is an acceptable replacement if the enemy team has a lot of MR.

 Zhonya's Hourglass: This item gives 50 armor and a whopping 100 Ability Power.
 As AP Alistar, you are more prone to being focused since you do so much damage.
 Pop the active on this baby when you're near death and watch as your teammates tear apart your foolish opponents.